intermezzOS/book/src/preface.md

 You see, a lot of people see low-level programming as some kind of superior, only-for-the-smartest kind of thing.
-They have a puritanical world-view: “I suffered to learn this, so you too must suffer to build character”.
+They have a puritanical world-view: “I suffered to learn this, so you too must suffer to build character.”
 I think that’s short sighted.
 Low level programming _is_ difficult to get into, but that says more about the teachers’ faults than the students’.